-Groundwater flow direction is discussed in Section 1.1.
 No documentation was available showing that groundwater at the Base has been tested for PFCs; therefore it is unknown whether PFCs are present in the groundwater.
-Based on historical practices, they may be present in the groundwater in the areas of the former FTA (IRP Site 7).
+Based on historical practices, they may be present in the groundwater in the area of the former FTA (IRP Site 1).